thatcort/rdflib-ts/README.md

 try {
 	await remoteEndpoint.importQuadsAsync([new NQuad('ex:Alice', 'ex:knows', 'ex:Bob')]);

-	// Interface ISparqlQueryResult<IQuadQueryResult> can be used for intellisense
+	// Interface SparqlQueryResult<QuadQueryResult> can be used for intellisense
-	// ISparqlQueryResult format is defined in https://www.w3.org/TR/sparql11-results-json/
+	// SparqlQueryResult format is defined in https://www.w3.org/TR/sparql11-results-json/
-	// IQuadQueryResult defines shape of one binding, matches variables returned by query let queryResult: ISparqlQueryResult<IQuadQueryResult> = await remoteEndpoint.queryAsync<IQuadQueryResult>('SELECT * WHERE { ?subject ?predicate ?object }');
+	// QuadQueryResult defines shape of one binding, matches variables returned by query let queryResult: SparqlQueryResult<QuadQueryResult> = await remoteEndpoint.queryAsync<QuadQueryResult>('SELECT * WHERE { ?subject ?predicate ?object }');

 	// There is only one result, previously imported for (let result of queryResult.results.bindings) {